 First is my personal favorite: a flat-felled seam.
 Flat-felling is the same highly durable finish you see on denim jackets and pants.
 It encases the raw edges, eliminating fray.
-Closet Case Patterns has a fabulous step-by-step tutorial as part of their Kelly Anorak sewalong, which is a great fit for this fabric!
+Closet Case Patterns has as part of their Kelly Anorak sewalong, which is a great fit for this fabric!

 To make a flat-felled seam, stitch your pieces RST.
 Press your seam open, and trim one side down to about 1/4″.
 Press again, this time to the side, so that the narrower seam is on top of the wider one.
 Fold the wider seam over the narrow one, so the edge of the wider seam allowance just kisses the seam you stitched.
 Finally, press that folded bundle to the opposite side, encasing all raw edges, and topstitch.
 GORGEOUS!

 Another professional way to finish your barkcloth seams is with bias tape!
 You can use it to finish hems, which is a beeeeeautiful way to stabilize and prevent fraying without bulk, or you can get really fancy with a Hong Kong bias finish.
-Colette has a lovely photo-heavy tutorial, and it really couldn’t be easier!
+Colette has, and it really couldn’t be easier!

 You’ll press your seams open, and apply bias tape to each side of the seam allowance, about a 1/4″ from the edges.
 You’ll then fold the overhang to the underside of the seam, and stitch in the ditch.
 This is a super fun way to add a pop of interest to unlined garments, like lightweight jackets, without creating overly thick, stiff seams.
 I love making my own bias tape, but I wouldn’t recommend making it out of the barkcloth – it’s probably too heavy and loose to press flat.